 Coke, with its use of the harsh red color, met with resistance in much of the world.
-Flavor had nothing to do with the battle, psychology did.
+The flavor had nothing to do with the battle; psychology did.
 Keep this in mind as you redesign your website for foreign audiences.

 In many different cultures, purple is the color of royalty.
 With royalty comes power and wealth.
 It represents courage and honor as well, the reason the color is used in the Purple Heart medal.

 While men, in general, have been found to dislike purple, it is a preferred color among women — giving them that sense of strength and power, of royalty.

 Avoid this color if your website is geared towards men.
 However, if you want to make it as appealing as possible to women, then use purple to keep them hooked.

 Crown Royal is perhaps the best-known brand to use purple.
 The company’s use of the color in its logo and its packaging fit perfectly with its name, and the company has successfully made a name for itself among the various other whiskey brands.

 A company that uses another aspect of purple is the Syfy Channel.
 The TV series the station airs can be from any number of genres with many unusual themes or elements in them.